 Largely because of the epidemic of leaky homes, the home inspection industry has grown dramatically in New Zealand in the past 20 years or so.

-Construction methods and materials especially in the 1990’s to the early 2000’s lead to a high risk of buildings developing weathertightness issues.
+Construction methods and materials, especially in the 1990, ’s to the early 2000’s lead to a high risk of buildings developing weathertightness issues.
 During this period dwellings were often built without a cavity system which would allow the water to drain away should it get behind the cladding.

 Timber framing often used during this period was untreated which could easily rot when it becomes wet.
 The risk of water penetration was highest where designs had no eaves and when monolithic systems which relied too heavily on construction sealants and paint to prevent moisture penetration through the cladding were used.

-New Zealand Standards for Residential Property Inspection
+New Zealand Standards for Residential Property Inspection and Building Reports

 In 2005 New Zealand Standards NZS 4306:2005 was released which set out the way residential property inspections should be conducted.
 Twelve years later there is still no regulatory requirement to follow this standard.